sinesc/adria/README.md

 Manual recompilation can be avoided by using the `--monitor` option.
 In this mode, the compiler will watch the given file arguments and their dependencies for changes and recompile the application as required.
 For the above example, `adria main.adria -o hello.js --shellwrap --monitor` would keep `hello.js` up-to-date while you make changes to `main.adria`, `log.adria` or any additional `require`s you might add.

+#### Build configuration

+The option `--write-config [ <file> ]` causes the compiler to write the current command line configuration to given file (default build.abc).
+Once a configuration has been saved, it can later be used with the `-c [ <file> ]` option.
+Config files are stored in JSON format and can easily be edited.

+`adria main.adria -o hello.js --shellwrap --write-config` would compile the above example and write a build configuration for it.

+`adria -c` would recompile the example with the saved configuration.